RianMontagh/RianMontagh.github.io/_posts/2026-04-09-New-2024-Sediment-Fractions-and-Updated-Synthetic-Hydrographs.md

 *Figure 1.
 Spatial variation of the sediment fractions and their percent content at each cell in the overflow reach at Everson.*

 This figure helps confirm that the sand content was added to the channel correctly.
 For fine sand, coarse sand, and sand gravel, there is a uniform value throughout the channel.
+The fine sand and sand gravel are both around 0.05 in the channel, although there is a bit more sand gravel because before I added 5% sand gravel, there was already some existing content in the channel.

+It is also clear from Figure 1 that the floodplain has a spatially-fixed grain size distribution.

+Finally, we can see some patterns in the gravel fraction spatial distributions.
+Fine gravel appears more abundantely on the edge of the channel.
+Coarse gravel is the most common sediment class to find in the middle of the channel.
+Cobble has less uniform patterns, and seems to dominate at the meander near Everson Bridge.

+**Next Step: Compare with Wuming's sediment fractions and add in non-erodible areas (set sediment fractions to 0) at forested bars and developed areas.**

+## Hydrograph Report